 The reading room shares space in Carpenter Hall with four computer classrooms, run by the College of Engineering.
 In 2022 the upstairs computer labs were repurposed by the College, so now the library has been reduced to the first floor computers, one computer lab and 4 group study rooms.

 The Engineering Library transitioned to an e-library with enhanced e-book and e-journal resources on July 1, 2011.
 Any print books circulating in the last 5 years were retained in a central campus library (21,000 to Uris, 3,000 to the Math, 1,600 to Mann, 600 to Olin); the rest (157,000) were moved to the off-site Library Annex to join the 204,000 engineering volumes and 2 million technical reports on microfiche.
-Course reserves are served primarily from Uris Library.
-The Engineering Library’s collections serve the 12 schools and departments in the College of Engineering.
+Course reserves are located on the first floor of Olin Library.
+The Engineering Library’s collections serve the 14 schools and departments in the College of Engineering.

 Directors of the Engineering Library

 Small libraries were located in Sibley (mechanical), Lincoln (civil), Franklin (electrical), and Olin (chemical engineering) before being consolidated in Carpenter Hall in 1957.
 Some of the earliest Engineering Librarians (mentioned in the Sibley Journal of Engineering):

 Anson Holbrook Higley, ’99; 1897-1899.
 He graduated in 1897 with a degree in civil engineering.
 After being librarian for 2 years, he was elected Chief Engineer for the annual survey of the lakes of central New York (Cornell Class Book 1899, Cornell University Digital Archives)